zksecurity/RFCs/source/starknet/fri.md

 ---
 title: "starknet FRI"
-abstract: "et voila"
+abstract: "<p>The <strong>Fast Reed-Solomon Interactive Oracle Proofs of Proximity (FRI)</strong> is a cryptographic protocol that allows a prover to prove to a verifier (in an interactive, or non-interactive fashion) that a hash-based commitment (e.g. a Merkle tree) of a vector of values represent the evaluations of a polynomial of some known degree.
+(That is, the vector committed is not just a bunch of uncorrelated values.)
+The algorithm is often referred to as a \"low degree\" test, as the degree of the underlying polynomial is expected to be much lower than the degree of the field the polynomial is defined over.
+Furthermore, the algorithm can also be used to prove the evaluation of a committed polynomial, an application that is often called FRI-PCS.
+We discuss both algorithms in this document, as well as how to batch multiple instances of the two algorithms.</p>

+<p>For more information about the original construction, see <a href=\"https://eccc.weizmann.ac.il/report/2017/134/\">Fast Reed-Solomon Interactive Oracle Proofs of Proximity</a>.
+This document is about the specific instantiation of FRI and FRI-PCS as used by the StarkNet protocol.</p>

+<aside class=\"note\">Specifically, it matches the [integrity verifier](https://github.com/HerodotusDev/integrity/tree/main/src) which is a Cairo implementation of a Cairo verifier.
+There might be important differences with the Cairo verifier implemented in C++ or Solidity.</aside>"
 sotd: "none"
 ---

 ## Overview of FRI and FRI-PCS

-The **Fast Reed-Solomon Interactive Oracle Proofs of Proximity (FRI)** is a cryptographic protocol that allows a prover to prove to a verifier (in an interactive, or non-interactive fashion) that a hash-based commitment (e.g. a Merkle tree) of a vector of values represent the evaluations of a polynomial of some known degree.
-(That is, the vector committed is not just a bunch of uncorrelated values.)
-The algorithm is often referred to as a "low degree" test, as the degree of the underlying polynomial is expected to be much lower than the degree of the field the polynomial is defined over.
-Furthermore, the algorithm can also be used to prove the evaluation of a committed polynomial, an application that is often called FRI-PCS.
-We discuss both algorithms in this document, as well as how to batch multiple instances of the two algorithms.

-For more information about the original construction, see [Fast Reed-Solomon Interactive Oracle Proofs of Proximity](https://eccc.weizmann.ac.il/report/2017/134/).
-This document is about the specific instantiation of FRI and FRI-PCS as used by the StarkNet protocol.

-<aside class="note">Specifically, it matches the [integrity verifier](https://github.com/HerodotusDev/integrity/tree/main/src) which is a Cairo implementation of a Cairo verifier.
-There might be important differences with the Cairo verifier implemented in C++ or Solidity.</aside>

-### Vanilla FRI

 ```py
 # FRI